 Polymers are built from repeating chemical units called monomers.
 The identity of the monomer influences a material’s physical properties, but so too does the arrangement of the polymer chains and the interactions among them.
 By changing a polymer’s architecture, researchers can fine tune important characteristics, such as elasticity and density.

 In 1992, Hadjichristidis and his Ph.D. student Hermis Iatrou, now at the University of Athens, Greece, created an entirely new polymer architecture with several different types of polymers all meeting at a point1.
-Hadjichristidis called them miktoarm star polymers (from the Greek word µικτός, meaning "mixed").
-Because they combine different polymers, they are highly tunable, and the discovery spawned a research field that has yielded hundreds of papers.
+Hadjichristidis called them miktoarm star polymers (from the Greek word µικτός, meaning "mixed") because they combine different polymers and are highly tunable.
+Their discovery has spawned a research field that has yielded hundreds of papers.

 In their latest research, Hadjichristidis and his colleagues developed a better way to incorporate polyethylene (PE) into miktoarm star polymers2.
 PE-based materials have a wide range of applications thanks to their excellent properties: they are inexpensive, stable to heat, strong and flexible.
 Consequently, miktoarm polymers that contain PE might offer a way to combine the tunability of star polymers with the versatility of PE.